AlanKrajina/JS-learn/README.md

 ### What is a closure, and how/why would you use one?

 A closure is the combination of a function and the lexical environment within which that function was declared.
-The word "lexical" refers to the fact that lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.
-Closures are functions that have access to the outer (enclosing) function's variables—scope chain even after the outer function has returned.
+The word `lexical` refers to the fact that lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.

-Closure is a locally declared variable related to a function which stays in memory when the function has returned.
+`Closures` are functions that have access to the outer (enclosing) function's variables—scope chain even after the outer function has returned.

 ```js